Leveraging External Referral Programs for Modern Recruitment

 Quick Refresh: External Referral Programs

-In this post, we’ll unpack what external referral programs are, why more companies are leaning on them, and how to run one effectively.
+💡In this post, we’ll explore what external referral programs are, why more companies are leveraging them, and how to run one effectively.
 We’ll also look at real-world examples and share best practices to help you tap into broader networks and build a talent pipeline that goes way beyond your usual circle.

 a company using External Referral Programs to attract talent